pnp/sp-starter-kit/documentation/common-provision-results.md

 [`Create a tenant app catalog`](./manual-deploy-sppkg-solution.md) and wait for deployment to complete, which may take minutes, hours, or possibly a day.

-`Note`: If you recently created a new tenant or an [Office 365 Developer tenant](https://docs.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program), you may receive an error similar to:
+`Note`: If you recently created a new tenant or an [Microsoft 365 developer tenant](https://docs.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program), you may receive an error similar to:

 ```
 Sorry, something went wrong